Frank Blevins

 Frank Trevor Blevins (3 June 1939 – 7 September 2013) was an Australian politician and 6th Deputy Premier of South Australia from 1992 to 1993 for the South Australian Branch of the Australian Labor Party.
-Blevins served in both the Legislative Council and House of Assembly.
+Blevins served in both the Legislative Council from 1975 to 1985 and in the House of Assembly from 1985 to 1997 as the member for Giles (known as Whyalla until 1993).
 He was a minister in a number of portfolios.
 In 1983 in a dispute about the use of volunteers in the ambulance service, as minister for Health, he publicly sided with the St. John Council who managed the ambulance service against two unions, the Ambulance Employees Association and the Miscellaneous Workers Association.
 John Cornwall, reflects that this position probably damaged his credibility at the time, with both unions and the Labor Party.
 Blevins was Treasurer of South Australia from 1992 to 1993.
+After Labor's heavy defeat at the 1993 state election, Blevins was the only Labor member from outside Adelaide.

 Prior to entering parliament he was a British merchant seaman and then a merchant seaman at Whyalla.
 He died at his home in 2013.